hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

 ```
 ### 5.2) Database to be deleted does not exist

-Let's try to delete `db6` which does not exist in the cluster
+Let's try to delete `db6` which does not exist in the cluster.
 ```shell
 ./bin/signer -privatekey=deployment/sample/crypto/admin/admin.key \
     -data='{"user_id":"admin","tx_id":"1b6d6414-9b58-45d0-9723-1f31712add75","delete_dbs":["db6"]}'